 The Designrr Lifetime Deal is $27.
 It’s an absolute bargain, even if you only use the software a few times.
 The time saved on creating something similar in Word or complicated design software is worth the entry fee.

-The Pro plan costs $39 a month but gets you 200 cover designs and 200 additional templates.
+This plan costs $39 a month but gets you 200 cover designs and 200 additional templates.
 You can import from Google Docs and export to Kindle, iBooks, and ePub formats and PDF.
 Exporting to Flipbook format is an added feature in the Pro Plan.
+This plan also includes 3D cover creation.

 Premium costs $49 a month (similar to Beacon mentioned above) but gets you a lot more features.